Loading. Please wait.

 We thank the academic and research community for their invaluable advice, guidance and analyses.
 Their insights give external validation to our research and evaluation.

-Our Research Chair is Professor Tamsin Ford, Cambridge University.
+Our Research Advisor is Professor Tamsin Ford, Cambridge University.
 We have ongoing research partnerships with the following:

 Our Research Advisory Group